Mediterranean Cruise: Italy, Croatia & Greece

 Card Room & In Touch

 On the starboard side of the Living Room, guests will find the Card Room for those who love a round of Bridge or other games.
+Four computers and interactive table tops are available for guest use during the voyage.

 Cabaret Lounge

-Enjoy live performances of professional full-stage musical revues, classical soloists, bands and other entertainment in a cabaret nightclub with a full bar and cozy tables.
-You could see as many as three distinctly different shows while onboard.
-And considering the cost of theater and entertainment tickets back home, isn’t that nice?
+Enjoy live performances of professional full-stage musical revues, classical soloists, bands and other entertainment in our Cabaret Lounge featuring a full bar.
+You could see as many as four distinctly different shows while onboard.
+And considering the cost of theatre and entertainment tickets back home, isn't that nice?

 The Den